-You also should have a family member or close friend serve as a contact person for the tenant when issues arise such as a tenant not paying rent on time, or making noise that results in complaints from a neighbor.
+It is helpful to have a family member or close friend serve as a contact person for the tenant when issues arise such as a tenant not paying their rent on time, or making noise that results in complaints from a neighbor.

 You’ll also need to handle paperwork, such as applications and a rental agreement.
-Some resources for free agreements:
+Some resources for free agreements include:

 Knowing what’s going on in the home you own is natural, but checking in isn’t as easy as it may seem.
 Your apartment or house will be the tenant’s home, and tenants have a right to privacy.
 In general, a landlord is not allowed to enter a tenant’s home to “check in” on things, and needs cause to do so.
 Setting up security cameras is out, as that can be considered stalking, and could even lead to criminal charges.

 The best bet is to have people you know and trust drive by the home and check for signs.
 Also, if a repair is needed, the person making the repair can give you an update about the apartment.
-But be careful here, just because the tenant isn’t caring for the home the way you would doesn’t mean he or she is in violation of the landlord-tenant agreement.
+But be careful here.
+The tenant may not be caring for the home the way you would but this does not mean that he or she is in violation of the landlord-tenant agreement.